Bulakan, Bulacan: Our Lady of Assumption Parish Church

 The town's parish church, the Iglesia Parroquial de Nuestra Señora de la Asuncion, under the jurisdiction of the Roman Catholic Diocese of Malolos, is one of the oldest and largest churches in the Bulacan Province.
 It is the site where Gregorio Del Pilar distributed the pamphlets made by his uncle, Marcelo H. Del Pilar who is a member of the Propaganda Movement.
 The National Historical Commission of the Philippines installed a historical marker in 2007 that declared the Bulakan Church as a Marked Historical Structure.

 Language

 Generally, the town of Bulakan is a Tagalog speaking town.
 About 86.8% speak Tagalog while the rest speak Kapampangan.

 Literacy rate

 The 2005 Community Based Monitoring System Survey shows that the Population of 10 years old and above are around 38,164 persons and about 37,822 have a literacy rate of 99.10 percent.

 The 2005 Community Based Monitoring System Survey also shows that there are only 219 licensed professionals here, the lowest in the whole province.

 Economy

-The New Manila International Airport is being proposed to be built the coastlines of the municipality with target completion of 2025.
+The New Manila International Airport is being proposed to be built somewhere in the coastlines of the municipality with target completion and commencement of operations in 2027.